amplitude/Amplitude-TypeScript/packages/plugin-auto-tracking-browser/README.md

     - `<a class="amp-auto-tracking">Link</a>`
 - The above `tagAllowlist` will only allow `button` and `a` tags to be tracked.

-Note `ingestionMetadata` is for internal use only, you don't need to provide it.

 #### Options

 |Name|Type|Default|Description|